How to Get a Job in Investment Banking?

 We have prepared a full example of a real investment banking interview for you to practice with.
 It uses real questions used by investment bankers to hire analysts and associates at a large global bank.

 At CFI, we are a leading global provider of all the above technical skills and encourage you to enroll in our online courses for investment banking to help you be fully prepared for how to get a job in investment banking.

 The investment banking hiring process is very formulaic.
 The key is to understand the process and tick all the boxes without making any fatal mistakes.
-This means, limit your resume to one page, have a good GPA, gain relevant work experience, and demonstrate you can gracefully answer both technical and behavioral questions.
+It means, limit your resume to one page, have a good GPA, gain relevant work experience, and demonstrate you can gracefully answer both technical and behavioral questions.

 Following the steps in this guide on how to get a job in investment banking will provide a great framework for your preparation.
 At the end of the day, there are no real shortcuts, and you still have to put in the hard work of being well prepared.